dwram/tech-tests/GildedRose/README.md

 - Execute command `rspec` at project root

 **Test suite justification:**<br/>
-I wanted to separate the legacy code test suite from any future additional tests.
-In essence, it would act as the "single source of all truth" for the original legacy code and should therefore remain untouched as to ensure the original functions of the application remain unaltered.
+In order to create a "single source of all truth" in reference to the original legacy code, therefore enabling separation of original functions (and their tests) from future functions (and _their_ tests), original legacy code tests were placed in a singular test suite.

-This is why they are all in one suite.
+When creating the legacy code test suite, while full coverage was observed, mutations to portions of code did consequently fail currently existing tests.

-When designing the tests, I realised that while I was achieving full coverage, certain mutations to the code did not fail tests and therefore not all conditional branches were being tested.
+This meant that conditional branches existed, that were not being tested.
-This meant by test suite was not comprehensive and changes to code with the current test suite may introduce unintended bugs.
+Resultantly, the test suite was not comprehensive and changes to code with the current test suite may not catch bugs or unintended side-effects.
-Thus in order to have true test coverage for all application logic, I opted to test for every conditional in the legacy code.
+Thus in order to have true test coverage for all application logic, I opted to test every possible conditional in the legacy code.

-This was the general jist of my test design approach:
+This was the general ideology of my testing approach:

 ```ruby
 qualities.each do |quality|
   sell_ins.each do |sell_in|